When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 You can proceed with the display’s configuration for presentations and to get more desktop space.

-You must right-click on the Taskbar and select the Taskbar settings.
-From there, you can set the preferences.
+To set the preferences, right-click on the Taskbar and select Taskbar settings.

 Then, go to the start screen on the extended desktop.
-It will display the box only on the primary monitor.
+The box will display only on the primary monitor.

 There is an option for the app tiles.
-With that, you must go to the start screen and drag the tiles from one monitor to another.
+To use it, you must go to the start screen and drag the tiles from one monitor to another.
 If the application is snapping, it will snap to the other monitor.

-Then, you will have a background image.
-So, right-click anywhere on the desktop and click on “personalize.”
+You will then have a background image.
+Right-click anywhere on the desktop and click on “personalize.”
 Then, select the images, colors, and themes.

 If you use an HP Chromebook, please check How to Split Screen on Chromebook.